f5devcentral/f5xc-emea-workshop/docs/class6/module2/lab3/lab3.rst

 Let's start by explaining the different functions.

-**AI Orchestrator**
+**LLM Orchestrator**

-The AI Orchestrator has additional roles when using it with LLM function calling:
+The LLM Orchestrator has additional roles when using it with LLM function calling:

 * **Function Calling**: When the LLM indicates a need for additional information, the Orchestrator manages API calls to relevant microservices (e.g., Users, Stocks) to fetch real-time data.